ToolsContact Relationship Management Software | Manage and Store Data, Marketing Automation Software | Personalized, Automated Communication

 Scary, isn’t it?

-In this digital era, if you do not have a streamlined business development management system in place, it’s only a matter of time your entire sales and marketing process will start seeing stars.
+In this digital era, if you do not have a streamlined business development management system in place, it’s only a matter of time before your entire sales and marketing process will start seeing stars.

 Now, what can Sam do here to increase his efficiency?
 Hire more people to do the manual tasks, track business development activities, and streamline data after follow-ups?
 That’s definitely not a good decision from a business point of view because no matter how many additional resources you add to a disorganized business development process, it will eventually fail.